 From a biohacking point of view, if you see you wake up a few hours after you fall asleep and toss and turn, you can look for reasons why.
 For example, if your pillow is uncomfortable and causing pain, you could switch to a millet pillow, or if you are becoming too hot in the night, you can switch to more breathable bedding like a Tencel sheet set.

 Not only will the device be able to track your sleep, but it aims to help you fall asleep by partnering with the Calm app.
 The Calm app is a collection of sleep music, meditations, stories, and white noise that you can play to help you fall asleep.
+Pair it with a solid meditation pillow, and you're all set.

 Though the device is already available, the Sleep Sensing feature isn’t officially rolled out until 2022 when you’ll need to pay $9.99/month to access it.
 Until then, you can access a free preview.